korpling/pepperModules-TEIModules/README.md

 SMetaAnnotation can contain the same information when metadata mappings are used.
 If set true, redudant metadata will be deleted.

+### TEIImporter.SkipDefaultAnnotations

+By default there is an annotation added to each SNode to indicate which tag is responsible for this SNode.
+This flag disables adding these annotations.

+### TEIImporter.UseNamespace

+To differentiate annotations with the same name, it is possible to add the namespace coming from TEI to annotations.
+Example:
+> <a attr="good"> text </a> <b attr="good"> text </b>

+Here enabling this flag would add the namespaces "a" and "b" to the "attr=good" annotations.

 ### TEIImporter.tag.rename

 A large number of annotations in Salt come from the tags existing in TEI.